WoW Midnight Expansion Overview, Release Date And New Features

 ✅ Eight challenging dungeons packed with mechanics and rewards.

-✅ Seven new Delves expand small-group and solo progression.
+✅ Twelve new Delves expand small-group and solo progression.

-✅ New Devourer specialization for Demon Hunters adds a darker combat style.
+✅ New Devourer specialization for Demon Hunters (part of WoW Midnight expansion classes updates).

 ✅ Introduction of the Haranir as a playable allied race.

-✅ Fresh PvP world areas and a large battlefield for large-scale conflicts.
+✅ Fresh PvP world areas and a large battlefield.

-✅ A reworked onboarding and returning player experience to make the game more accessible.
+✅ A reworked onboarding and returning player experience.

 ✅ Major UI improvements and multiple quality-of-life updates.